icco/coffee_shop/docs/notes.md

 looks like shit, and the code is spaghetti puke to say the least, but at least it works.

-Also, I should write a little javascript that builds a table of contents out of the h2s and h3s on the page...
+Also, I should write a little JavaScript that builds a table of contents out of the h2s and h3s on the page...

 ## 8.25.10